BBC Four to air Ronnie Spector special on Friday

 BBC Four is paying tribute to Spector by changing its schedule on Friday to air a programme titled Ronnie Spector At The BBC.

-According to a press release, the 30-minute special will dig through the BBC archives to look back at the life of the girl group pioneer, known for the hits “Be My Baby” and “Walking In The Rain”.
+According to a press release, the 30-minute special will dig through the BBC archives to look back at Spector’s landmark musical achievements.

 “This journey through the archives features Ronnie in her own words, discussing her life and career through the years,” the press release reads.
 “It also includes a selection of her incredible performances on BBC, including on Later… With Jools Holland, David Essex, The Old Grey Whistle Test and her most recent performance at Glastonbury Festival on the Park Stage in 2016.”